-Whenever a new stakeholder joins the COMPOSITION Open Marketplace, it must be classified by providing some specific data, such as the kind of business pursued, the category of goods provided and/or required, etc. This data is leveraged by the Management Portal to support complex search of available stakeholders, e.g., to conduct preliminary analysis of possible offers and/or possible actors to approach for selling services.
+Whenever a new stakeholder joins the COMPOSITION Open Marketplace, it must be classified by providing some specific data, such as the kind of business pursued, the category of goods provided and/or required, etc. Figure 12 shows the configuration of an agent trading in burrs in the area of Thessaloniki.
+The data provided by the agent is leveraged by the Management Portal to support complex search of available stakeholders, e.g., to conduct preliminary analysis of possible offers and/or possible actors to approach for selling services.
 Moreover, the same data is propagated to the Matchmaker agent which can take better decisions about possible matches between supply needs and registered suppliers.
+Coded in the agent is the behavior and trading strategies that will be applied, e.g. whether the lowest price will be used or stakeholders with high reputation scores will be favored.
+An agent implementation may be deployed in different configuration in different marketplaces.